 They delve further into the saccharin connection – but then compare it to “High NAS consumers”–which NAS are they consuming?
 Their own data suggests that of the three NAS tested, saccharin is the most problematic – but now they’re going to lump them all together?
 Again, they link to graphs of fasting glucose tests, and yes the NAS groups do have a higher AUC during the test, but their END LEVELS are similar to that of the caloric sweetener.

 They do a number of investigations for metabolic pathways – but ONLY for saccharin.
 There’s no evidence to support their claim that all NAS causes the metabolic issues that they’ve linked to in their paper.

-Then we have to ask ourselves – where are the NAS at in our diet?
+Then we have to ask ourselves – where is the NAS in our diet?
 I freely admit to drinking diet soda–which contains aspartame.
-I have no intake of sucralose nor saccharin.
+I have no intake of sucralose or saccharin.
 Other than coffee drinkers, I’m trying to imagine who actually uses saccharin daily.
 I don’t consume ‘low-cal’ foods (jams, etc) – I eat the ‘regular’ ones – but in smaller quantities and less often than I used to.